 On the right side, you have a slightly larger power button at the top which also doubles up as an LCD screen ‘off and on’ button.

 The button also holds a nifty little blue LED light which acts as a power-on indicator.
-To the best of my knowledge, there is no link between battery life and the LED color.
-In power of and charging mode, the LED light does not come on.
+To the best of my knowledge, there is no link between battery life and LED color.
+In the power off and charging mode, the LED light does not come on.

 Below the power button, you have three slightly smaller buttons, similar in form factor to the power button.
 They are your primary playback control buttons and will operate with the screen on or off.